-We sponsor anything that conforms to the Tarbuton mission and benefits the public.
-While Tarbuton has a soft spot for Israeli and Jewish projects that benefit the community through arts and culture, any projects defined as Jewish outreach, Jewish or Israeli community engagement, building Jewish identity and/or advancing Jewish values will generally be aligned.
+We sponsor any Jewish project that aligns with the Tarbuton mission and benefits the public.
+Tarbuton has a soft spot for Israeli and Jewish projects that benefit the community through arts and culture, any projects defined as Jewish outreach, Jewish or Israeli community engagement, building Jewish identity and/or advancing Jewish values will generally be aligned.
 In particular we like to sponsor: Arts and culture, education, after-school and Sunday programs, Hebrew language instruction, camps, festivals, holiday events and performances.

 Yes.
 Fiscal sponsorship does not provide funds, grants or any monetary funding.
 Nor does the Tarbuton fundraise or solicit donations for individual projects.
 We will make recommendations for funding sources and review and provide feedback for grant proposals.
 Many foundations want to see a proven track record and an established base of support before they will consider making a grant.
 If you do not have a track record, or existing support, we recommend that you execute a “pilot project” before applying for foundation grants.

 Fiscal sponsorship with no additional back end lab services 7% to cover accounting, donor and grant acknowledgements, reporting and oversight.
-If a project requests Lab Services for back office support including registration, enrollment, web form and site assistance, expense reporting, etc. the admin fee is 10% for projects with budgets under $24,000 and 10% for projects over $24,000.
+If a project requests Lab Services for back office support including registration, enrollment, web form and site assistance, expense reporting, etc. the admin fee is 12% for projects with budgets under $24,000 and 10% for projects over $24,000.
 We have a minimum project administration fee for projects requesting lab services of $1,000 that can be paid in monthly increments.
 This minimum fee will be applied to the 10-12% admin fee as the project receives donations and grant support.
 Our projects use Sponsorship Model C: Pre Approved Grant Projects more info.
 Model C means project assets and liabilities owned by the grantee; grantee is responsible for its own programs and operations including tax and filing obligations.

 After you submit your application, we will contact you within five working days for an initial approval.
 Afterward we will follow-up with a brief orientation via phone or Skype, to confirm if the project and Tarbuton are a good match for each other and finalize the fiscal sponsorship agreement.